adherm/schultzTable/README.md

 ## Swift - the reconciliation of simplicity and complexity
 ### This is my (Adalbert Hermann) web page about Swift 4, although experimental but useful for the programmer's reader.

+I think Swift is the best programming language to first step learning.

 Swift 4 hasn't got incrementation (++) and decrementation operator but you can define these operators